jawordpressorg/core-handbook/core/testing/reporting-security-vulnerabilities.md

 ## Why are disclosures of usernames or user IDs not a security issue?

 The WordPress project doesn’t consider usernames or user ids to be private or secure information.
 A username is part of your online identity.
 It is meant to identify, not verify, who you are saying you are.
 Verification is the job of the password.

+This includes, for example, retrieving the list of site users through the [REST API Users endpoint](https://developer.wordpress.org/rest-api/reference/users/), `GET /wp-json/wp/v2/users`.
+Making this publicly accessible is intentional.

 Generally speaking, people do not consider usernames to be secret, often sharing them openly.
 Additionally, many major online establishments — such as Google and Facebook — have done away with usernames in favor of email addresses, which are shared around constantly and freely.
 WordPress has also moved this way, allowing users to log in with an email address or username since version 4.5.